iwankoTG/udacity/p05_CarND-Extended-Kalman-Filter/writeup_Extended_Karman_Filter.md

 I called different update step depending on the sensor type.
 If the sensor was a laser, I used R_laser_ and H_laser_ defined in the constructor and called the Update function.
 However, if the sensor was a radar, I calculated the conversion matrix H using Jacobian, and then called UpdateEKF function.

-### 4. Follows the code Efficiency criteria to avoid unnecessary calculations
+### 4. Follows the code Efficiency criteria to avoid unnecessary calculations.
 Below are some points that I have made to make the code more efficient.
 1. I decleared noise values noise_ax and noise_ay in the constructor of FusionEKF, not in the ProcessMeasurement function.
 2. I wrote code without using if sentence, where the range of phi was limited from -pi to pi.